BenjaminRenz/openDCC_command/README.md

 # openDCC_command
-One Arduino and four potientiometers are the low cost solution to profit from your digitalized railroad, because you now can controll 4 lockos simultaneousely.
+One Arduino nano and four potientiometers are the low cost solution to profit from your digitalized railroad, because you now can controll 4 lockos simultaneousely.
 With four dedicated potentiometers you can give your openDCC-Controller the commands.

 # Material
 4x Potentiometer